rscherrer/ExplicitGenomeSpeciation/README.md

 * `inflow` (400) and `outflow` (100) are the absolute inflow and relative outflow rates of the resources, respectively, assuming chemostat dynamics (`rdynamics 1`)
 * `hsymmetry` (0) is the degree of homogeneity in resource distribution between the two habitats.
 It basically is a scaling factor to make the realized `replenish` (if logistic resource dynamics) or `inflow` (if chemostat resource dynamics) differ between the habitats, ranging between 0 and 1
 * `ecosel` (1.8) is the ecological trade-off in utilization between the two resources.
 It must be zero or positive, and the higher it is, the less efficient is utilizing both resources instead of specializing on a single one
+* `ecoscale` (1) is a scaling parameter for the phenotypic distance between the two ecological niches along the ecological trait axis.
+A value of 1 means that the peaks of the two niches in utilization efficiency are at -1 and +1, respectively.
+This parameter also scales the widths of the resource utilization curves accordingly
 * `demesizes` (100, 0) are the number of individuals initialized in both habitats, respectively
 * `dispersal` (0.01) is the proportion of individuals sampled to switch habitats every generation
 * `birth` (1) is the base birth rate per female, independent of fitness